The Wadi Rum Desert

 On all other nights we will be camping.
 In Petra we use a well equipped quiet campsite, ideally located in “little Petra” at the gates of the site.
 You will stay in a fixed camp with twin beds in small but comfortable tents with shared bathroom facilities.
 Blankets are provided and there is a single electrical socket in each tent which is turned on at night fall.
 It is a good idea to bring along a multi USB charging hub to make the most of the single socket in your tent.
 In winter when there is a risk of snow we may stay in a nearby hotel instead.

 In the Wadi Rum Desert we will sleep in 3 man tents (2 people per tent unless you requested a single supplement).
 Mattresses, tents and eating utensils are all provided but you will need to bring your own sleeping bag.
-There are no toilet facilities in the desert so please bring some toilet roll and a lighter or match box to burn used paper.
 As we can only carry a limited amount of water in the desert, there is no water provided for washing on these two nights.
 We recommend bringing some wet wipes so you can wash inside your tent.

 Transport

 All transportation costs including airport transfers are included.
-We will use comfortable private minibuses with seat belts for travel around the country.
+Please be aware that in Jordan, drivers are required to wear particular clothing by law, this means they may look different to drivers you may have on other Kandoo trips.
+For all our transfers, we will use comfortable private vehicles with seat belts.
 Your support vehicle in the desert is a 4x4 pickup with trailer for carrying gear.

 Luggage